java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 ```

 ### Double free
-Memory is released twice.
-Memory might be given back to the OS and it will terminate program on access.
+Double free happens when memory is released twice.
+If it was given back to the OS, it terminates program on access.
 A lot depends on allocator, it can do nothing, release memory in use somewhere else or just crash.

 ```
 main {